 - Frayed or unhemmed garments, clothing grinded to create dispersed holes/nicks/snags are not permitted (even if garment is sold this way).

 - Clothing displaying language or symbols related to tobacco, drugs and alcohol are not permitted.
-Clothing displaying language or symbols of an offensive nature (sexist, obscene, or sexually suggestive), satanic lettering or pictures, violent expressions or images (including those connected to entertainment) are not permitted.
+Clothing displaying language or symbols of an offensive nature including that display political viewpoints or affiliations, satanic lettering or pictures, sexist, obscene, sexually suggestive, violent expressions or images (including those connected to entertainment) are not permitted.